top of page

 Glass

-Glass jars offer excellent heat resistance, tolerating hot-fill temperatures without damage.
-They maintain product integrity and do not react chemically with contents.
+Glass jars offer excellent heat resistance.
+They tolerate hot-fill temperatures without damage.
+Glass maintains product integrity and does not react chemically with contents. *See our glass-collection.

 • Pros: High heat resistance; chemically inert; maintains product purity.